The city is in the process of updating its Energy Conservation Code. Learn more about the process and proposed updates.

 The new code will take effect December 1, 2024.

-No, the proposed update would not ban the use of natural gas, nor would it require that people currently using gas equipment switch to electric alternatives.
+No, the proposed update will not ban the use of natural gas in commercial buildings, nor would it require that people currently using gas equipment switch to electric alternatives.
 The code update requires that certain types of appliances be electric for new construction.
 These restrictions only apply to equipment that has efficient, cost-effective and available alternatives.
 There are also exemptions for the electric-only requirement, including commercial cooking equipment, hospitals, laboratories and certain types of industrial spaces.

 Yes, there are a wide variety of heat pumps rated to work in cold climates, like Boulder.